Good technology writing doesn't come easy. Not at first

 Most people can write simple, straightforward text even if they’ve little formal writing experience.

-After that, good technology writing boils down to understanding your subject matter and thinking clearly — then turning your thoughts into words.
+After that, good technology writing is about understanding your subject matter and clear thinking — then turning your thoughts into words.

 Start by sticking to basic words and simple sentence structures.
 Don’t worry if it feels like plodding.
 You can experiment when you feel more confident.

 Inexperienced technology writers often have one of three faults:

 - A pompous and overbearing style.
-Avoid this by being friendly, although not too chatty.
+Avoid this by being friendly, although not chatty.
 And use active language, it is easier to understand and unambiguous.

 - Too technical.
 By this I mean it does not explain technical aspects clearly enough to non-experts.
 Fix the problem by keeping jargon to a minimum and explaining tricky ideas in simple terms.
 You can't assume your readers know all the basics, so make as much of this as clear as possible.
 Don’t worry if this makes your writing longer.

 - Trying to be cute.
-There’s nothing wrong with making jokes or using everyday speech, but beginner writers often take this too far, to the point where it is hard to understand their meaning.
+There’s nothing wrong with making jokes or using everyday speech, but beginning writers can take this too far, to the point where it is hard to understand their meaning.
 Think of how jokes often don't work in emails or text messages.

-Remember people who are expert in one area of technology, may not automatically understand other areas.
+Remember people who are expert in one area of technology, may not understand other areas.
 And a technically literate readership does not give one a licence for sloppy explanations of complex technical matters.